-Provision for repeating GCSE Mathematics is not always possible and will only be made available to those students who have achieved no less than a Grade D. Additional Entry Criteria The majority of students from Year 12 progress to study courses at Post-16 in BMSG.
+Provision for repeating GCSE Mathematics is not always possible and will only be made available to those students who have achieved no less than a Grade D. Additional Pastoral Entry Criteria The majority of students from Year 12 progress to study courses at Post-16 in BMSG.
 However, students DO NOT gain entry to study courses at Post-16 based solely on their academic profile.
 It is very important that students enrolled in Post-16 are excellent role models for younger students and ambassadors for this school.
 Records of prior attendance, punctuality, conduct and character will also be considered at the time of application for entry to Post-16.
-Students not complying with the school rules and the Model Way will not be able to progress to Post-16.
-A student will be expected to have an attendance record of at least 90% at Key Stage 4 to progress to Post-16.
+Students not complying with the school rules and the Model Way will not be able to progress to Post-16. - A student will be expected to have an attendance record of at least 92% at Key Stage 4 to progress to Post-16. - A student will be expected to have NO suspensions or EPRs in KS4. - A student will be expected to have a Rewards System log that shows they almost always follow the Model Way.
 Post-16 Application Process Students wishing to access Post-16 study in BMSG are required to complete the Futures Form to express an interest in particular subjects.
-These must be completed w/c 19/02/2024.
+These must be completed by Monday 17/02/2025.
 This is a draft application only which helps us to gauge initial interest and should not be considered as confirmation.
-Following the issue of GCSE results in August 2024, students who are eligible to return will complete a final application form and attend, with a parental representative, for an Entry Interview.
-Details will be communicated by letter and on the School Website/Facebook page at that time.
+Following the issue of GCSE results in August 2025, students who are eligible to return will complete a final application form.
+Please see details on the next page which outline the application process.
 By accepting a place in Post-16 at BMSG you agree that you have read, understood, and will abide by the terms of the Post-16 Learning Agreement which you and your parent(s) will be asked to sign.
 A small number of students may be offered a place in Post-16 for a probationary period.
 This may be offered for a variety of reasons and is communicated to parents ahead of joining Post-16.
-In the meantime, if you require any further information, please do not hesitate in contacting the school office or check the school website.
+In the meantime, if you require any further information, please do not hesitate to contact the school office or check the school website.